jupyter/jupyter.github.io/install.md

 If installing using `pip install --user`, you must add the user-level `bin` directory to your `PATH` environment variable in order to launch `jupyter lab`.

-## Getting started with the Classic Notebook
+## Getting started with the classic Jupyter Notebook

 ### conda